kgyrtkirk/hive-dev-box/README.md

 mvn install -Pdist -DskipTests
 # build the machine with HIVE_SOURCES set
 HIVE_SOURCES=/path/to/my/hive vagrant up
-# or a refresh might also work
+# ..or if you already have the box built; a refresh might also work
 HIVE_SOURCES=/path/to/my/hive vagrant refresh
 # inside the machine switch to your development
 vagrant ssh